codenet/col733-cloud/storage-spanner.md

 #### Two-phase commit

-In two-phase commits, RW transaction is executed in two phases.
+In two-phase commits, RW transactions are executed in two phases.
 Transaction coordinator (TC) asks all shards to return all relevant values and *prepare* to write by taking the write locks.
 The values are sent back to the client.
 The client sends back the new values to write.
 TC asks all shards to commit the values and